Irving Plaza: Rock venue

 Ron Delsener took on management in the early 1990s.
 Live Nation, a spinoff of Clear Channel Communications, renovated and reopened Irving Plaza under the name "Fillmore New York At Irving Plaza" on April 11, 2007, reviving the name of the former Fillmore East in Manhattan's East Village, which had been open from 1968 to 1971.
 However, in May 2010 Live Nation conceded that the new name had not caught on and due to "unrelenting demand" the name "Irving Plaza" would be restored as from June 23, 2010.
 A replica of the original marquee was commissioned.

 On February 14, 2015, Paul McCartney played a surprise show announced only that morning on Twitter.

 On May 25, 2016, four people were shot at a T.I. concert before T.I. took the stage.
 One of the victims died later at a hospital.

 In 2019, the venue closed for renovations, with completion anticipated in 2020.
 After a fundraising concert that June, the venue officially reopened in August 2021 with a forty-concert season that ran to May of 2022.
 The new capacity was 1,200 and the renovations included improved sightlines, a VIP Lounge and performer amenities.
 It is operated by Live Nation.
+The capacity of the floor itself is 750.